terraref/documentation/clowder.md

 It is possible to develop extractors for new file types or tasks.
 * [pyClowder](https://opensource.ncsa.illinois.edu/bitbucket/projects/CATS/repos/pyclowder/browse) is designed for this purpose.
 * [Development in Windows](https://opensource.ncsa.illinois.edu/confluence/display/CATS/Deploying+Windows+Extractors)

 More information coming soon.

+***

+## Searching the database
+Clowder allows users to search metadata and filter datasets and files with particular attributes.

+In development is the ability to query BETYdb based on a particular set of resulting images.